gcollazo/mkctx/README.md

 5. **Use --gitignore Flag**: Most repositories have sensible `.gitignore` files that exclude irrelevant directories like `node_modules` or `build` folders.

+6. **Create a .mkctx File**: For projects you frequently analyze with LLMs, create a `.mkctx` file with standard instructions to maintain consistency.

 ## Troubleshooting

 ### Files Missing from Output